Find Affordable College Courses

 Read full report on Fine & Studio Arts at Texas Tech University

-Southern Methodist University came in at #10 in this year’s edition of the Most Popular Fine & Studio Arts Master’s Degree Schools in Texas ranking.
-Located in the suburb of Dallas, SMU is a private not-for-profit school with a large student population.
+Southern Methodist University landed the #10 spot in the 2023 rankings for the most popular master’s degree fine and studio arts programs.
+Located in the suburb of Dallas, SMU is a private not-for-profit college with a large student population.

 About 71% of the students majoring in Fine Arts at the school are women while 29% are male.